Ash-Bash/SFSymbol_Serializer/README.md

 SFSymbol Serializer is a Application writen in Swift & SwiftUI that allows Developers to create entries that you can copy / add SFSymbols to a List, set certain properties (allow for filtering in apps) and Serializes them into a JSON File.

+Once macOS 13 is available SFSymbol Serializer will be Published to the Mac App Store for Free, but for now will publish new versions here.

 Here are the Codable Files for Serialization: